 Literally, “white road”; a Maya stone causeway linking Maya buildings and settlements.

-The Toltecs ruled much of Maya central Mexico from the tenth to twelfth centuries A.D.
-The Toltecs were the last dominant Mesoamerican culture before the Aztecs, and inherited much from Maya civilization.
+The Toltecs ruled much of central Mexico from the tenth to twelfth centuries A.D.
+The Toltecs were the last dominant Mesoamerican culture before the Aztecs.
 The Toltec capital was at Tula, 80 kilometres north of Mexico City.
 The most impressive Toltec ruins, however, are at Chichén Itzá in Yucatán, where a branch of Toltec culture survived beyond the civilization’s fall in central Mexico.

 The 260-day Maya calendar, also known as the “Sacred Round”